wenkokke/Breadbox/README.md

     Allie: That's exactly what I was thinking of!

-# Installing
+# Install & Run

 To run it, you need [dissect](https://github.com/composes-toolkit/dissect/) from the COMPOSES toolkit, and [names](https://pypi.python.org/pypi/names/).

-When you have these, clone the repository and run `make`.
+When you have these, clone the repository and run:

-# Running
+    make

+This will take a while, since you'll be downloading a large set of semantic vectors.

-To run an instance of 'breadbox' it is important to first start the server---because you don't want to load several gigabytes of data for every run of the game.
+When it's done, you can run the game!
+It's important to start the server first, because you don't want to load several gigabytes of data for every run of the game:

     python semantic_space/semantic_space.py